ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

     * Fixes to various spells, equipment, and items across a dozen mods.
     * Cannot overstate how thorough Goon has been in fixinig/improving/normalizing across DIQ, and how generous he is letting me copy his homework for Listo.
 11. Replaced old Corellon's Fist QoL quarterstaff fix mod with Chiz's new Corellon's Fist QoL quarterstaff fix mod.
 Thanks Chiz.
+12. Many More Monsters (MMM) is back to being an optional mod, and is included in Listo in its full glory.
+Turns out my patch is what causes Grym to be unable to spawn, and I have zero idea how to fix it.
+If you are continuing a game from v3.0.1 enable OPTIONAL_Many More Monsters.

 ## Listonomicon v3.0.1